There are two updates to the story at the end of the article. Please have a look at them both. James Gunn has been reinstated.

 Furthermore, to fire someone now for remarks they made close to a decade ago — remarks that the fired person has apparently previously apologized for years ago — seems odd.
 That approach doesn’t allow for personal growth.
 This isn’t new, those tweets weren’t made recently, and Gunn likely isn’t the same person he was a decade ago.

-Although his tweets are indefensible, people have already come to the defense of James Gunn for being the man that he is today.
+Although his tweets are tough to defend, people have already come to the defense of James Gunn for being the man that he is today.
 Dave Bautista, who plays Drax in the Guardians of the Galaxy films, tweeted the following after the news broke:

 “I will have more to say but for right now all I will say is this.
 [James Gunn] is one of the most loving, caring, good-natured people I have ever met.
 He’s gentle and kind and cares deeply for people and animals.
 He’s made mistakes.
 We all have.
 I’m NOT ‘ok’ with what’s happening to him.” – Dave Bautista on Twitter